-The Americans achieved a rather good result, i.e. able to give their fighter new qualities (supersonic speed and the ability to maneuver when M> 1), while providing him with an advantage in traditional modes.
-Another thing that was stated was completely different.
-They promised decisive superiority.
+The Americans have achieved a fairly good result, i.e. were able to give their fighter new qualities (supersonic speed and the ability to maneuver at M> 1), while providing him with an advantage in traditional modes.
+Another thing is that it was announced that it was quite different.
+They promised a decisive superiority.

 The situation is different with the fighters of the 4 + and 4 ++ generation.
 Many of them have mastered maneuvers at supercritical angles of attack and angular turning speeds up to 30 degrees / sec.
 It will be difficult for “Reptoru” to fight them on the established turns.
 The only thing that was demonstrated at the “Reptor” from the arsenal of super-maneuverability is a “temporary increase in the pitch angle” for pointing the weapon (Fig. 11).
 With just two missiles on board, an aircraft for 200 million dollars in melee might not be lucky.

 Fig. 11.
 A temporary increase in the angle of attack for aiming weapons at the target

 • Is the F-22 supermaneuverable, is the UHT used on the F-22 to increase maneuverability (decrease the turning radii, increase the angular speeds of the turn), and why is not the UHT applied at supersonic speed?